RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### qnode_id

-    - **description**: If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to a specific qnode_id to be removed.If not provided the qnode_id will not be considered when filtering.
+    - If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to a specific qnode_id to be removed.If not provided the qnode_id will not be considered when filtering.

     - Acceptable input types: string.